jevgenij-p/azure-iot-blog/README.md

 # azure-iot-blog
-This directory contains sample applications showing how to use different features of the Microsoft Azure IoT.
+This repository contains code for my blog [https://jev-pankov.com/](https://jev-pankov.com/).
+Sample applications show how to use different features of the Microsoft Azure IoT.